 java -XX:+UnlockExperimentalVMOptions -XX:+UseCompactObjectHeaders \

-Common follow-up: "What's Project Lilliput?"
 Lilliput is the umbrella project for object header reduction.
 Compact Object Headers is one output of that project.
-Lilliput continues to explore further reductions, potentially to 32 bits for some objects.
+Lilliput continues to explore further reductions, potentially to 32 bits for some objects in future releases.

 The threat model is "harvest now, decrypt later."
 Adversaries can capture encrypted communications today and store them.
 When sufficiently powerful quantum computers exist—estimates range from 10-30 years—they could use Shor's algorithm to break RSA and elliptic curve cryptography, decrypting those stored communications.
 Organizations with long-lived secrets (government, healthcare, financial) need to transition to quantum-resistant algorithms before quantum computers arrive.